There’s more than one type of residence on the block.

 A primary residence, as mentioned above, is property that you (and, where applicable, other occupants) are actively using as a home.
 To qualify as a primary residence, a property must serve as your home for a majority of the year and be located within a reasonable driving distance from your job.
 You must also begin living in the residence within 60 days of closing.

 Mortgages for a primary residence are typically easier to qualify for than other residency types.
-The mortgage rates are also often lower, with lenders seeing them as a far more likely to generate consistent payments.
+The mortgage rates are also often lower, with lenders seeing them as far more likely to generate consistent payments.
 Defaulting on your mortgage could result in you losing the residence.

 What is an Investment Property?